What is Osteopathy

 Osteopathy Focuses on the Whole PatientOsteopathic medicine is a system of health care practice that focuses on the whole patient.
 The structure and function of the body are considered interdependent, with a normally functioning musculoskeletal system playing an important role in wellness, disease prevention, and recovery.

 Like M.D.’s, D.O.’s complete an internship and residency program after their five years of training as a family physician.
 Then an Osteopath must pass a state medical board examination to obtain a license.
 The D. O. degree is equal to the M.D. degree in the United States.
 After fives years of basic medical training, a D. O. can specialize in any of the medical specialties including, internal medicine, pediatrics, surgery or orthopedics.
 Osteopathic manipulation is a specialty within the profession, requiring a residency program.

 “Dr. Newlon has specialized in Osteopathic Manipulative Medicine.
 She has accumulated hundreds of hours in post graduate training in Osteopathy in the Cranial Field.
-Cranial Osteopathic certification requires almost as much understanding and training as it does to become a Brain Surgeon.

 In osteopathic manipulation, muscle, bone, ligament, organ, fluid and membrane movement is addressed in treatment, enabling the body’s natural ability to heal itself to come forward.
 For example, if lung movement is impeded by ribs, spine or a diaphragm that is not moving well, breathing will be impaired.
 If breathing is impaired, the body’s immune function through lymphatic drainage is not good and healing will be hindered.